guireiso/omicscope/docs/input.rst

 *
   **General** *(Method = 'General')*\ : A generic input method that requires users to specify quantitative values (sheet1 = assay), protein features (sheet2 = rdata), and sample information (sheet3 = pdata) using an Excel file.

+*
+  **Snapshot** *(Method = 'Snapshot')*\ : The Snapshot method is the simplest approach to be used in the OmicScope workflow.
+It involves using a single, concise Excel sheet that contains essential information about proteins in a study, including fold change, p-value, and more.

 Import OmicScope
 ----------------